-/musr/command construct solid name dimensions ... material $x \ y \ z$ motherVolume matrixName sensitiveClass idNumber
+/musr/command construct solid name dimensions ... material x y z mother Volume matrixName sensitive Class idNumber

-This command defines a volume in GEANT4 (It comprises three steps of GEANT4: defines a solid, logical volume and physical volume.
-Details can be found in GEANT4 manual).
+This command defines a volume in Geant4 (It comprises three steps of Geant4: defines a solid, logical volume and physical volume.
+Details can be found in Geant4 manual).

-• solid (string) can be one of the G4VSolid.cc particular types, presently "tubs", "cons", "box", "trd", "sphere", "para", "polycone" or it can be one of the specifically implemented solids by our program as "uprofile" (an U-profiled bar), "alcSupportPlate" (shape specific to ALC support plate), "tubsbox" (a tube with a rectangular hole along its axis), "tubsboxsegm" (a volume that looks like an intersection of tube and box) and "trd90y" (a trd volume rotated by 90 degrees around y axis in addition to the rotation requested by matrixName), "cylpart" (cylinder from which a box has been subtracted) "GPDcollimator" (collimator used at GPD instrument).
-Not all G4VSolids defined in Geant4 are presently supported, but it is relatively easy to implement a new kind of solids in the musrDetectorConstruction.cc class.
+- solid (string) can be one of the G4VSolid.cc particular types, presently "tubs", "cons", "box", "trd", "sphere", "para", or it can be one of the specifically implemented solids by our program as "uprofile" (an U-profiled bar), "alcSupportPlate" (shape specific to ALC support plate), "tubsbox" (a tube with a rectangular hole along its axis), "tubsboxsegm" (a volume that looks like an intersection of tube and box) and "trd90y" (a trd volume rotated by 90 degrees around y axis in addition to the rotation requested by matrixName), "cylpart" (cylinder from which a box has been subtracted) "GPDcollimator" (collimator used at GPD instrument).
+Not all G4VSolids defined in Geant4 are presently supported, but it is relatively easy to implement a new kind of solids in the musrDetectorConstruction.cc class. - name (string) stands for the name of the volume.

-The "polycone" in Geant4 can be defined in two ways, which have to be distinguished in the musrSim macro file: "polyconeA" corresponds to where zPlane, rInner, rOuter, r, z are arrays, which have to be defined by the command "/musr/command arrayDef".

-G4Polycone(solidName, phiStart, phiTotal, numZPlanes, zPlane[], rInner[], rOuter[]) while "polyconeB" corresponds to

-G4Polycone(solidName, phiStart, phiTotal, numRZ, r[], z[]),

-- name (string) stands for the name of the volume.
 As the command "/musr/command construct" constructs three kinds of Geant4 classes/volumes (the solid, logical volume and physical volume), there are three names of the concrete volume used internally inside musrSim: sol\name, log\name and phys\name.
 The main volume, inside which all other volumes are positioned, has to be called "World". - dimensions (floats) define the size of the required solid.
-They are kept equivalent to the dimensions of solids as used in GEANT4.
+They are kept equivalent to the dimensions of solids as used in Geant4.
 For example the "box" is defined by its halflengths along x, y and z coordinates.
 Note that the number of dimensions varies for each type of solid.
-The units are mm for lengths and degrees for angles. - material (float) one of the materials defined in GEANT4, namely in the file \$G4INSTALL/source/materials/src/G4NistMaterialBuilder.cc (e.g. "G4\Galactic" for vacuum,

-"G4\Cu" for copper, "G4\AIR" for air, "G4\PLASTIC\SC\VINYLTOLUENE" for a scintillator, ...).
+The units are mm for lengths and degrees for angles. - material (float) one of the materials defined in Geant4, namely in the file \$G4INSTALL/source/materials/src/G4NistMaterialBuilder.cc (e.g. "G4\Galactic" for vacuum, "G4\Cu" for copper, "G4\AIR" for air, "G4\PLASTIC\SC\VINYLTOLUENE" for a scintillator, ...).
 One can also define a new material inside the function musrDetectorConstruction::DefineMaterials().
-Presently "Mylar", "Brass" "Steel", "Macor", "MCPglass", "MgO", "SiO2", "Al2O3", "K2O" and "B2O3" are defined there.
+Presently "Mylar", "Brass" "Steel", "Macor", "MCPglass", "MgO", "SiO2", "Al2O3", "K2O" and "B2O3" are defined there. - x, y, z (floats) coordinates of the volume, used to position the volume within its mother volume (as used by the G4PVPlacement).
+Thus these coordinates are interpreted in the local coordinate system of the mother Volume. - mother Volume (string) name of the mother volume, in which the given volume should be positioned.
+Note that the mother volume has to be defined first (before its daughter), and that the name of mother starts with a string log\mothername, following the naming convention defined above.
+When the "World" volume is defined, its motherVolume should be set to "no\logical\volume".